bmingles/dh-in-vscode/README.md

 - View output in panels in vscode (relies on `embed-widget` which currently doesn't support `Deephaven UI`)
 - View output in DH (pending https://github.com/deephaven/web-client-ui/pull/1925)

+## Installation

+This extension is not yet published to the marketplace, but you can install a `.vsix` directly.

+Download one from the [releases/](releases/) folder.

+or

+Build a .vsix locally via `npm run package`

 ## Run a script

 1. Start a DH core server at http://localhost:1000